vacuumlabs/bee_tables_about/README.md

 # Bee Tables

-The mission of Bee Tables is to create a robust, configurable and safe place for your data.
+The mission of Bee Tables is to create a configurable and robust place for your business data.

 Bee Tables is not another CRM or an accounting system.
 Bee Tables is mission-agnostic tool resembling Excel or Google Sheets.
-The core features include proper scripting language support (Javascript), audibility of all changes, configurable approval process, and granular access rights.
+The core features include powerful scripting language support (Javascript), audibility of all changes, configurable approval process, and granular access rights.

-This comes at a cost: We've sacrificed some [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) features of Excel which means that only engineer with at least basic knowledge of programming is able to setup the project, create tables, calculate views, use external data sources, setup access-rights logic.
-Once the project structure is ready, users can manipulate data just like with Excell, but without constant fear, they'll break something.
+This comes at a cost: We've sacrificed some [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) features of Excel.
+This means that only engineer with at least basic knowledge of programming is able to set up the project, create tables, calculate views, use external data sources and setup access-rights logic.
+Once the project structure is ready, users can manipulate data just like with Excel, but without constant fear, they'll break something.

 ## Sample use-case for Bee Tables

 The company wants to create an internal accounting system for managing their suppliers.
-While many solutions exists for such a task, let us present, what you can do with Bee Tables.
+While many solutions exist for such a task, let us show, what you can achieve with Bee Tables.
 Product owners have the following requirements on the system:

-- Finance department can create and edit ledger entries for individual suppliers.
+- The finance department can create and edit ledger entries for individual suppliers.
 Finance department cannot edit ledger entries older than 1 month without approval of the management.
 - If turnover on a ledger of a certain supplier ledger exceeds $10k per month, the management is notified via e-mail.
 - Office department cannot see the majority of the suppliers' data, but they can see (not edit) suppliers that are labeled as 'office'.
 - Simple machine learning model is used to predict, how much the company is going to spend to the individual suppliers.
-Discover trends (in Winter we usually pay more money to X) should be part of the ML model.
+The ML is here to discover trends (in Winter we usually pay more money to X).
 - Individual suppliers can log in to the system and see their individual ledgers.
 - Calendar view shows due-dates for delivering goods and paying invoices.
 - The system can use the current conversion rate to convert between various currencies.

-While mutliple table processors can do some parts of such feature set, no-one can do everything (not even close to it!).
-Quite contrary, one week of engineering work is just enough to configure such system within Bee Tables!
+While multiple table processors can do some parts of such feature set, no-one can do everything (not even close to it!).
+With Bee Tables, one week of engineering work is enough to configure such a system!

 ## Feature set

 ### Authentication

-Users can sign in via Google, Facebook, Github, LinkedIn or Username + password.
+Users can sign in via Google, Facebook, Github, LinkedIn or use username + password.

 ### History

 Unlike Google Sheets, new changes are grouped to _patches_.
-You can review what changes were made together on one patch, or you can easily see who input the given value, when and what changes were part of this patch.
+You can review what changes were made with individual patches, or you can easily see who changed the given value, when and what other changes were part of this patch.
 You can recover the document to any given point in history.

 ### Approval process for new changes